oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 # Protocol Overview

+Three entry points into the draft:

+From scratch:

 1. The client initiates the authorization by making a POST request to the authorization challenge endpoint, potentially with information collected from the user (e.g. password)
 1. The authorization server determines whether the information provided to the authorization initiation endpoint is sufficient to grant authorization, and either responds with an authorization code or responds with an error
 1. The client continues to collect information from the user and send it to the authorization challenge endpoint until it receives an authorization code
 1. The client exchanges the authorization code for an access token at the token endpoint

+When sending a refresh token to the token endpoint:

 1. When using a refresh token, the authorization server MAY respond with an error to indicate that re-authorization of the user is required

+When using an access token at the resource server:

+1. When making a resource request to a resource server, the resource server MAY respond with an error according to OAuth 2.0 Step-Up Authentication Challenge Protocol

 # Protocol Endpoints